 Highfield-Cascade is a very small town located in the state of Maryland.
 With a population of 1,112 people and just one neighborhood, Highfield-Cascade is the 220th largest community in Maryland.
-Highfield-Cascade has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Highfield-Cascade was built prior to World War II, making it one of the older and more historic towns in the country.

 Real Estate Prices